michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 * Data on the price of wholesale heroin is taken from United Nations Office on Drugs and Crime.

-The information that follows might be over-technical for some readers.
+The information that follows might be overly technical for some readers.
 The slideshow presentation is more accessible if that is preferred.([ref]( https://www.youtube.com/watch?v=lE_fU4Ygur4&list=PLxtztEze-DRedrinVPfmde2jq9UKwxBzq&index=10))

 <br>